We want to see the Westside thrive

 We are deeply committed to community retention

-- Families with children: Must have at least one child that is younger than 18 years old
+- Families with children: Families with one or more children under 18 years old

-- Cost burdened: People who are currently spend 50% or more of their net income on housing
+- Housing cost burden: People who currently spend 50% or more of their household income on housing

 We’re helping ensure deeper affordability for Westside residents via public-private partnerships